syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endtab %}

-You can download the source code of binding the SfDataGrid.Columns properties sample [here]()
+You can download the entire source code of binding the `SfDataGrid.Columns` properties [here]()

 ## Binding ComboBoxColumn ItemSource from ViewModel in Xamarin.Forms DataGrid

-Bind any collection to the [GridComboBoxColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridComboBoxColumn~ItemsSource.html) property  to display a list of items in the `GridComboBoxColumn` when entering edit mode, using the below code snippet.
+Using the below code snippet, bind any collection to the [GridComboBoxColumn.ItemsSource](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridComboBoxColumn~ItemsSource.html) property  to display a list of items in the `GridComboBoxColumn` when entering edit mode.

 {% tab %}